bspeice/speice.io/_posts/2020-08-05-static-polymorphism.md

 ---

 Other languages have done similar things (interfaces in Java), but think the Rust comparison is useful because both languages are "system."
+Mostly looking at how static polymorphism is implemented in C++ and Rust, but also some comparisons to Rust behavior not strictly related to polymorphism.

 # Simple Example